DwayneCrous/SuperCoolFinanceTracker/README.md

 ## 📄 License

-This code is © DR Development and is not licensed for redistribution or modification.
+This code is © DR Development and is not licensed for redistribution or modification (for now idk).

 ---